KandV008/project-bragi/README.md

 Project Bragi (Provisional Name) is an e-commerce of earphones and accessories oriented to elder people.
 So the main pillars are accesibility, usability and affordable prices.

-This web application is in property of @KandV008 (Temporary Company).
+This web application is in property of @KandV008 (Temporary Owner).

 ## :clapper: Preview